voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Boolean`

-Boolean.
-It defines if the nfs version 4 root export should be mounted at boot.
-Defaults to <tt>false</tt>.
+It defines if the NFS version 4 root export should be mounted at boot.

 Default value: `false`